Draggie306/CheatSheets/A level/source/Geography.md

 Permafrost itself is comprised of:
 - the active layer (this is the top few metres or so.
 It is warmer as it is closer to the surface.
 It may become unfrozen during the summer months and vegetation may grow too.)
-- the permafrost layer itself
+- the permafrost layer itself.
 - talik (year-round sections of unfrozen ground, soil, rocks that lies in permafrost areas, but itself is not frozen)

 There are 3 types of permafrost: